 For the quiet month of February, it has actually been quite busy around here.
 Quick update before I get to the good stuff!

 We’ve really been enjoying our Seymour mountain ski passes.
 The kids are really enjoying being up in the snow and are starting to get the hang of skiing.
 Bas seems to be a bit of a natural and after his second time up on the hill, was easily snowplowing down on his own.
 Seymour bunny hill is amazing as it has a magic carpet to get you to the top.
 The kids can get up themselves without any assistance.
-Great way to get used to the whole thing.
+Great way to get used to the process of getting up and down the hill.
 It also helps that the weather has been quite warm, so no complaints about being cold.
 In fact, the one day we went up I realized after we finished that I had skiied the whole time without my gloves on!

 Chris traveled to Egypt for work at the end of January.
 He had mixed reviews and although it was a productive work trip, he didn’t have the chance to enjoy much of the country.
 I think that he enjoyed eating fois gras in London most of all!

 I’m not sure what has sparked this sudden interest in animals, but Ineke has been driving me nuts since Christmas.
 She will be reading a book and then gives out the most dramatic sigh you can possibly imagine for a 5 year-old.